Henry II of England: Family tensions

-In the late 1170s Henry focused on trying to create a stable system of government, increasingly ruling through his family, but tensions over the succession arrangements were never far away, ultimately leading to a fresh revolt.
+In the late 1170s, Henry focused on trying to create a stable system of government, increasingly ruling through his family, but tensions over the succession arrangements were never far away, ultimately leading to a fresh revolt.
 Having quelled the left-over rebels from the Great Revolt, Richard was recognised by Henry as the Duke of Aquitaine in 1179.
 In 1181 Geoffrey finally married Constance of Brittany and became Duke of Brittany; by now most of Brittany accepted Angevin rule, and Geoffrey was able to deal with the remaining disturbances on his own.
 John had spent the Great Revolt travelling alongside his father and most observers now began to regard the prince as Henry's favourite child.
 Henry began to grant John more lands, mostly at various nobles' expense, and in 1177 made him the Lord of Ireland.
 Meanwhile, Young Henry spent the end of the decade travelling in Europe, taking part in tournaments and playing only a passing role in either government or Henry and Richard's military campaigns; he was increasingly dissatisfied with his position and lack of power.

 By 1182 Young Henry reiterated his previous demands: he wanted to be granted lands, for example the Duchy of Normandy, which would allow him to support himself and his household with dignity.
-Henry refused, but agreed to increase his son's allowance.
+Henry refused but agreed to increase his son's allowance.
 This was not enough to placate Young Henry.
-With trouble clearly brewing, Henry attempted to defuse the situation by insisting that Richard and Geoffrey give homage to Young Henry for their lands.
+Henry attempted to defuse the escalating situation by insisting that Richard and Geoffrey give homage to Young Henry for their lands.
 Richard did not believe that Young Henry had any claim over Aquitaine and refused to give homage.
-Henry forced Richard to give homage, but Young Henry angrily refused to accept it.
+Henry forced Richard to do homage, but Young Henry angrily refused to accept it.
 He formed an alliance with some of the disgruntled barons of the Aquitaine who were unhappy with Richard's rule, and Geoffrey sided with him, raising a mercenary army in Brittany to threaten Poitou.
-Open war broke out in 1183 and Henry and Richard led a joint campaign into Aquitaine: before they could conclude it, Young Henry caught a fever and died, bringing a sudden end to the rebellion.
+Open war broke out in 1183 and Henry and Richard led a joint campaign into Aquitaine; before they could conclude it, Young Henry caught a fever and died, bringing a sudden end to the rebellion.